UPDATED: October 31, 2022

 Enter your sighting via our submission form.

-Q: How much debris came down from the May 2021 Long March 5B reentry?
+Q: How much debris has come down from the previous Long March 5B reentries?
 Was there a debris field?

-There was certainly a debris field.
+There were certainly a debris fields.
 Typically, 20%-40% of the mass of an object survives reentry.
 That would put the amount of debris from the CZ-5B at four to nine metric tons.
-This CZ-5B was very large, but much of the debris field was over the ocean so anything that hit would be undersea.
+These CZ-5Bs were very large, but often much of each debris field has been over the ocean so anything that hit would be undersea.
 Not easy to find!

 Q: If space debris were to land in your yard, do you get to keep it?